 VISION and MISSION

 Star Schools aims to build a stronger South African community by meeting the country’s literacy and education needs through the provision of an easy-access, high-value and high-impact learning experience, as stated in our original vision and mission.

 Provide affordable, sustainable world-class education solutions any time, any place, anywhere.

-During the political unrest of 1986, Aggrey Klaaste, then editor of The Sowetan, conceived the idea of a Rewrite school to assist learners who had lost out as a result of the examination boycott of that year.
-He approached Smith, who agreed to take it on.
+Star Schools’ Matric Rewrite programme can be traced back to the political unrest of 1986 (which marked the tenth anniversary of the 1976 youth protests for better education), when then editor of The Sowetan, Aggrey Klaaste conceived the idea of a Matric Rewrite school to assist black learners who had lost out as a result of the examination boycott of that year.

 Other rewrite programmes in existence at the time were permitted to register learners for the supplementary exams, usually written in March.
 Smith advocated, however, that three months was not enough time to teach learners who had lost out on an entire year of study.